James Delingpole: Politics

 Delingpole has described himself "as a member of probably the most discriminated-against subsection in the whole of British society—the white, middle-aged, public-school-and-Oxbridge educated middle-class male."

+Delingpole supported Tony Blair's position on the Iraq War.
+In February 2009 on Book TV Delingpole said "you will not find me disagreeing with Tony Blair's stance on the War on Terror.
+It was the one principled thing the man did in his political career."

-On 6 September 2012, Delingpole announced he would stand in the upcoming Corby by-election on an anti-wind farms platform.
+On 6 September 2012, Delingpole announced that he would stand in the upcoming Corby by-election on an anti-wind farms platform.
 He withdrew, saying his campaign against wind farms had been "stunningly successful" before a vote was cast.
 A Greenpeace investigation said that Delingpole's campaign was supported by the Conservative Party's campaign manager for the Corby by-election, Chris Heaton-Harris.
 Heaton-Harris said that Delingpole had announced his candidacy as part of a "plan" to "cause some hassle" and drive the issue of wind farms up the political agenda.

-In a 2013 article in The Spectator, he stated that for some time prior "I've held dual political nationality: my heart with UKIP (United Kingdom Independence Party), my head with the Tories", going on to praise the latter as "the natural party of government in a brave new world where politicians are the people's servants, not their masters."
+In a 2013 article in The Spectator he stated that for some time "I've held dual political nationality: my heart with UKIP (United Kingdom Independence Party), my head with the Tories", going on to praise the latter as "the natural party of government in a brave new world where politicians are the people's servants, not their masters."